 Accounts receivable is recorded at face value.
-Since substantially all of the Authority's receivables are from the participating jurisdictions, no allowance for uncollectible accounts is deemed necessary.
+Since substantially all of the Authority's receivables are typically collected, no allowance for uncollectible accounts is deemed necessary.

 F. Inventories

 Inventories are valued at cost using the first-in, first-out method.
 Inventories consist of expendable supplies held for consumption and are recorded as expenses when used (consumption method).